elomasney/styled_v1/README.md

 - Once a user has registered on the website for a user account they can login in to their account using the 'My Account' dropdown menu on the navigation bar.
 - Once logged in the user can navigate to their profile page using the 'My Account' dropdown menu on the navigation bar.
 - The profile page layout consists of a **form** which holds the user's default delivery information.
 This is located on the left on larger and medium screens and at the bottom on smaller screens.
 To the right is the user's order history displayed as a table.
 This is located to the right on Larger and medium screens and at the top on smaller screens.
-- Directly underneath the deafult delivery information form is a **button** 'Update Information'.
+- Directly underneath the default delivery information form is a **button** 'Update Information'.
 This button, when clicked will allow the user to edit their default delivery information and this will be saved to their profile when saved.
 - On the order history section, if a user makes a purchase while logged in, their completed orders will be displayed in this section.
 It includes the information, order number, order date, order items and order total.
 - The order number is truncated to display only 6 digits, to save space on the profile page but also acts as a link to the order confirmation details of this specific order.
 - If the order number link is clicked the user will be taken to the order confirmation page for that specific order and view all the order details associated with it.